2026-04-24

 2. Period summary is regulated; perpetual movement is not.
 Tax filings, payroll filings, financial statements all come out of the period-summary layer.
 Canary owning that surface means Canary inheriting the regulatory burden — tax certifications per jurisdiction, payroll-tax accuracy guarantees, audit-trail attestation.
 The merchant's existing tool already carries this; let it.

 3. Perpetual is the strategic position; period is commodity.
-The perpetual movement layer is what nobody else ships at SMB tier.
+The perpetual movement layer is what isn't shipped at SMB tier today.
 Period-summary is shipped by every accounting package, every payroll system, every CRM.
 The product wedge is on the perpetual side.
 The period side is a commodity Canary should integrate to, not rebuild.

 The boundary, per module